ouya/docs/enable_xiaomi_support.md

     	* Bottom 50px
     	* Background should be a solid color
     	* No actual text - will be inserted by system at runtime.
+    * NOTE: Do NOT update your AndroidManifest.xml to reference ouya_xiaomi_icon - you only need to place the asset in the correct location.
     * See [this example](res/game_tile_alt.png)

 	![this example](res/game_tile_alt.png)

+## Xiaomi requires a .psd image.
 * Xiaomi also requires a 800x800 image of the protagonist character(s), or something showing what the game is about.
 	* Must be in PSD format.
 	* Should be sent directly to the [OUYA team](mailto:xiaomisupport@ouya.tv)

 ## Submission

 Once the above changes have been made, your updated APK should be submitted via the OUYA Developer portal.
 You'll then need to email OUYA at [xiaomisupport@ouya.tv](mailto:xiaomisupport@ouya.tv) to let us know it's ready.
 Once you've done that, we'll take a snapshot of the in-app-purchase products that you have and send them to Xiaomi.
-Please make sure that you've created any necessary in-app-purchase products **BEFORE** telling us your subbmission is ready.
+Please make sure that you've created any necessary in-app-purchase products **BEFORE** telling us your submission is ready.
 This email is also when you should send OUYA your protagonist PSD file.

 ## TL;DR
 	* Update to the latest ODK.